thomaskejser/modern-cmake/docs/blog.md

 }
 ```

-Notice how we will pull in ports from the local `extern` directory — but we take our `vcpkg` binary and its installed
+Notice how we will pull in ports from the local `extern` directory, but we take our `vcpkg` binary and its installed
 package from the environment.

 ## The Doctor’s Choice: Vendoring `vcpkg`

 If you want complete control over your binaries (for example, when building highly optimised and/or embedded systems)
 you have the option of vendoring `vcpkg`.
 What this means, is that your package manager itself is part of your repo.

 This allows you to pin every single build script and be in complete control over what your external libraries
 look like.